 Never has there been a more appropriate time to consider a professional career in nursing.
 The health care industry is changing rapidly, health care costs are spiraling, and nursing care is becoming more complex and is extending beyond the traditional settings.
 As a result, the need for excellent, highly educated nurses is great.
 To respond to this need, the nursing profession is moving toward a requirement that all professional nurses be educated at the baccalaureate level.
 Therefore, Luther's nursing staff's advice to you is to investigate programs that lead to a baccalaureate degree in nursing.

-The entire third year of our program is taught in Rochester, Minnesota, home of the world-renowned Mayo Medical Center and its affiliating hospitals, Rochester Methodist and Saint Marys.
+Our nursing program focuses on providing students with both a wide range of healthcare knowledge and hands-on experience.
+Not to mention the entire third year of our program is taught in Rochester, Minnesota, home of the world-renowned Mayo Medical Center and its affiliating hospitals, Rochester Methodist and Saint Marys.
 Our students receive nursing experience in these settings as well as in many others in the community.
 They have the opportunity to experience nursing as it is delivered in rural settings during their sophomore and senior years.
 Our graduates are prepared to work in both rural and urban environments, large medical centers and small community hospitals, nursing homes and in the community based on the philosophy that the nurse’s role in the prevention of illness and promotion of health is equally as important as caring for persons who are already acutely or chronically ill.